By Julia Walker, RN, BSN 5-Minute Read

 Having a great read can help those long nights pass.
-And, if you are in perimenopause, those nights can feel really looonnnggg (thank you, insomnia, night sweats, hot flashes, anxiety, and more).
+And, if you are in perimenopause or menopause, those nights can feel really looonnnggg (thank you, insomnia, night sweats, hot flashes, anxiety, and more).
 Here is a curated list of the best titles and recommended books about menopause, from straightforward health manuals to pages infused with humor and wisdom.
-Next time you're up at 3:00 AM, flip through one of these.
+Next time you're up at 3 AM, flip through one of these.

 Mayo Clinic The Menopause Solution: A Doctor’s Guide to Relieving Hot Flashes, Enjoying Better Sex, Sleeping Well, Controlling Your Weight, and Being Happy!
 By Dr. Stephanic Faubion, M.D.